marjiasdk/marjiasdk/README.md

 ## About Me:
-H!
+Hi!
 My name is Marjia Siddik and I am a first-year computer science student at Dublin City University.<br>

 I've completed a personal portfolio website that showcases my skills in web development, and I'm currently working on three projects: a banking application with a user interface, a chatbot that uses natural language processing technology to generate responses, and a poetry website to promote my upcoming book.
 Through these projects, I'm developing my skills in Python, web development, and user interface design.<br>
 <br>